SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_4/phase4_decisions.md

 Key properties:

-- This is the first use of the tuned threshold
+- This is the first application of the tuned threshold, defining the final decision boundary used for deployment-level predictions
-- These predictions represent the final pipeline output and are directly compared to ground truth for performance evaluation
+- These predictions represent the final pipeline output and are directly compared to ground truth
-- The model is explicitly precision-oriented to improve correctness compared to the rule-based baseline, so we expect:
+- The model is explicitly precision-oriented, so expected behaviour is:
   - Precision ↑ (fewer false positives)
-  - Recall ↓ (some true positives removed)
+  - Recall ↓ (removal of uncertain positives)

 ---